If you’re currently taking a course – or thinking about taking a course – you might find yourself thinking, “How will I ever find the time to study?”

 According to time management expert Barbara Clifford of timetamer.com.au, however, the best thing you can do for yourself is actually picking all three.

 When you’ve got a busy schedule of work or chores or meetings or kids, and need to study on top of all of that, you can actually focus a lot better if you do something fun in the middle of it all.

 “You can study better by singing karaoke… or whatever activity it is you feel is valuable to you.“

 We had a chat with Barbara about this, and here’s what she had to say:

 “I was working with a student who was really struggling to get through her assignments and do some work that she needed to do during high school.
 Her teachers were criticizing her for being highly unorganised and that was causing her a great amount of stress.”

-“And once we created that schedule for her, because we tied in something she valued to an activity, she plowed through that history stuff really, really quickly and got her assignments completed because she knew there was a high value reward at the end of it.”
+“And once we created that schedule for her because we tied in something she valued to an activity, she ploughed through that history stuff really, really quickly and got her assignments completed because she knew there was a high-value reward at the end of it.”